 3 the file your are opening color settings are different from the application but it is tagged, then it is automatically converted to the applications color space.
 The same process applies to imported content.

 In general document colormanaged applications can be set to warn you of these conflicts and you can convert documents color settings on the fly by changing the application color setting without having to shut it down or restarting.

-The intuative difference in a document level color managed application is that properly tagged contet can be worked on in a fluid manner with miniml interruptions with absolute color integity.
+The intuative difference in a document level color managed application is that properly tagged content can be worked on in a fluid manner with miniml interruptions with absolute color integity.

-Now the third type of application is when (and the application may be application colormanagemet or document level colormanaged) the working environment for the user exists in only one color model at a time, RGB or CMYK.
+Now the third type of application is when the working environment for the user exists in only one color model at a time, RGB or CMYK.
 They may also allow grayscale and Device N color, depending on if the default model is RGB or CMYK.
+These application may be application colormanagemet or document level colormanaged)

 The fourth type of application operates like CorelDRAW, it working environment allows you to properly create content in the RGB, grayscale, CMYK and Device N color simultaneously with proofing capabilities to one color model.

 I have all my applications warn me of missing and mismatched profiles and ask me to choose what to do.

 How to handle all this?
 In reality it's far more simple then it sounds because for the most part the default settings have been handled for you.